The History of the Natural Health Research Institute

-The Natural Health Research Institute began technical conferences in conjunction with the AOCS, assisted in this by Richard Cantril, Ph.D., technical director of the AOCS, and has held technical conferences since 2004.
+The Natural Health Research Institute began technical conferences in conjunction with the American Oil Chemists Society (AOCS), assisted in this by Richard Cantril, Ph.D., technical director of the AOCS, and has held technical conferences since 2004.
 A program for providing research grants to students in natural health thru the AOCS was begun in 2003.
 Read the information on some of the presentations at the conferences.

 The original Managing Board consisted of Jim Turner, Ana Micka, and Jim Roza of NOW Foods.
 Jim Roza resigned in 2005 and was replaced by Elwood Richard of NOW Foods.
 In July 2008, Elwood resigned and was replaced by Michael Lelah, Ph.D., of NOW Foods.
 Michael was instrumental in establishing the Natural Health Research Institute as a separate 501 c 3 non-profit on Dec.
 3, 2008, with the name of Natural Health Research Institute.
 Michael became President of the Managing Board in January of 2009.
-He resigned in July 2014 and was replaced by Rick Sharpee, Ph.D., joined the board in 2012.
+He resigned in July 2014 and was replaced by Rick Sharpee, Ph.D., of NOW Foods as President of the Managing Board.

 Our Information Process